7 Most Important Social Skills for Family, Relationships & Leaders

 A good leader knows how and when not to back down.
 This means learning when to say yes and when to say no, even if the other party has more power over you than vice versa.
 This can be used in business negotiations, especially in dealing with difficult people who try to take advantage of your good nature.

-For example, if they know you always give in – however unreasonable their demands maybe – they will continue asking for more until you finally say “No.”
+For example, if they know you always give in – however unreasonable their demands may be – they will continue asking for more until you finally say “No.”

 Decision-making

 A great leader is also a decisive one.
-Whether s/he has all the information needed to make an informed decision or not, the fact remains that leaders are expected to show leadership by making major decisions on behalf of everyone else instead of leaving them guessing about what’s going on.
+Whether she/he has all the information needed to make an informed decision or not, the fact remains that leaders are expected to show leadership by making major decisions on behalf of everyone else instead of leaving them guessing about what’s going on.

 This can be used in business negotiations, where you have to figure out which demands are worth giving into and which ones should be declined – all while still keeping the other party happy.
-You may also use this when assigning tasks to others, by setting expectations about what needs to be done and why.

 Motivation